JooseRajamaeki/SeatingPeopleAtParty/README.md

 The software has no error handling of any kind and is done as a proof of concept.
 Thus any malformed input will break it.

 Useful further development would include correctly placing couples according to social norms, i.e. ensuring the lady on the right side of a gentleman or the married couples seated opposite to each other.
+Also, right now the program ignores gender.
+The user can take this into account by setting the opposite sex people to "dislike" each other.
 Also useful would be to have a graphical user interface.